MrP123/scf_daq/README.md

 # SCF DAQ
-This project does data acquisition for collecting data from smart composite fabrics (SCF) that have embedded piezoelectric strain sensors based made from PVDF foil.
+This project does data acquisition for collecting data from smart composite fabrics (SCF) that have embedded piezoelectric strain sensors fabricated from PVDF foil and Cu/Ni electrode tapes.

 Currently it is only used for testing how well LDAQ handles data acquisition at high sampling rates of 1 MS/s.
+The tests are carried out on a SCF structure with four embedded sensors, meaning four channels are sampled simultaneously.

 ## Installation
 1. Clone the repository